joehunterdev/react-complete-guide/readme.md

     - `npx create-next-app`
     - `npm run build`
     - `npm run start`
+    - *Import alias* is defining a rout or alias to pull impots from allowing you to simply `@components/Button`

   #### Analyzing the Created Project
   - There is no index page.
 This page is dynamically rendered